Taking Your Labradoodle Puppy Home

 4. What size crate should I buy for my puppy?
 Most puppies that will mature to a medium size will need a large crate once they have reached maturity.
 Initially you will want a smaller crate for your puppy, so that he/she doesn’t go potty in one end of the crate.
 A nice sized large crate for a mature medium sized labradoodle (40 pounds) is: 36″ X 25″ X 27″.
 For a small/medium labradoodle (30 pounds), you might like a 32″ X 22.5″ X 24″.

 6. Where should my puppy sleep when I first bring him/her home?
-I suggest you have your puppy sleep wherever you would like him/her to sleep as an adult.
+We suggest you have your puppy sleep wherever you would like him/her to sleep as an adult.
 So if you’d like your puppy sleeping in your bedroom with you, then start him there.
 If you’d prefer he sleep in a laundry room, start there.
 You can play the radio softly if your puppy is in a different room from you.

 7. How many times per night will my puppy need to go out to go potty?
-I suggest you feed your puppy dinner no later than 6:00 p.m. and limit water consumption after that.
+We suggest you feed your puppy dinner no later than 6:00 p.m. and limit water consumption after that.
 Make sure that you see puppy go potty and poop before putting him to bed for the night.
 If your bedtime is 10:00 p.m., then put the puppy to bed at that time as well (right after he’s gone potty one last time).
 Once puppy goes to bed, do not let him out of his crate, no matter what he says 🙂 for at least 6 hours.
 The goal is for your puppy to learn to hold it and puppies at 8 weeks of age are very capable of holding their bladder for 6 hours.
 Then only if puppy is whining, let him out very methodically to potty (no playing) and put him right back to bed.
 Begin to lengthen out the time so that you’re getting an 8 hour night of sleep.

 8. How many times per day should my puppy need to go potty?
 Puppies will always go potty right away after they wake up and after they eat.
 If you take puppy out right after eating, see him go potty, then allow about 30 minutes of some free time in your home before making his world small using a temporary fence or leash.
 If puppy gets “fussy” or restless, take him right out to potty and say “let’s go potty outside”.

 12. How often should I have my Labradoodle Puppy’s coat cut?
-I usually suggest people decide what they like in the look of their Labradoodle.
+We usually suggest people decide what they like in the look of their Labradoodle.
 Do you like the longer, shaggy look, or do you like the shorter, more manicured coat?
 The shorter the coat, the easier the care will be, but it’s totally up to your personal preference.
 If you leave the coat longer, you will need to keep it combed out and mat free.